LindseyJeeJan/my-portfolio-react/README.md

   [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

   ## Description
   This is my professional portfolio.
-The page contains a brief message about who I am, and descriptions and links for several of my recent projects.
+This SPA single page application contains a brief message about who I am, and descriptions and links for several of my recent projects.
 The page also contains information to contact me.
-React
+The application is build on a MERN stack using MongoDB, Express, React and NodeJS.

   ## Table of Contents
   * [Usage](#usage)